By Sydney Grenier

 Everyone starts a new job at some point in their career, but the experience of robust and respectful onboarding is rarer than it should be.
 Students and young professionals are used to adapting quickly.
 After all, in today’s economy, it’s not uncommon for students to have up to three part-time jobs during a single semester.
 As early career professionals’ values, priorities, and expectations about work continue to shift, employers who know how to avoid making their new hires feel invisible or left behind will get ahead in the competition for great talent.

-Sydney Grenier is a second-year undergraduate student at the University of Ottawa majoring in Conflict Studies and Human Rights in French Immersion.
+Sydney Grenier is a Challenge Factory intern alum and undergraduate student at the University of Ottawa majoring in Conflict Studies and Human Rights in French Immersion.